‘General Hospital’ actor is latest to say he was fired for refusing to get coronavirus vaccine

 One federal rule will require federal employees, government contractors and health-care workers to get the shots.

-But Troutman said as the situation has evolved, some states — such as Florida, Montana, Tennessee and Texas — have passed measures restricting employer-issued vaccine mandates, further complicating matters.
-He said although federal law would likely supersede conflicting state laws, it has not been tested in court.
+But Troutman said that as the situation has evolved, some states — such as Florida, Montana, Tennessee and Texas — have passed measures restricting employer-issued vaccine mandates, further complicating matters.
+He said that although federal law would

+probably supersede conflicting state laws, it has not been tested in court.

 “So it's gotten to be a much more complicated evaluation and you really have to look at all of those areas before you can make a decision as an employer, just to make sure that you're on solid footing from a legal standpoint,” said Troutman, who chairs the vaccine team at his firm, Fisher Phillips.

-As for exemptions, Troutman said those are assessed under laws such as the Americans With Disabilities Act (ADA) and Title VII of the Civil Rights Act (which prohibits employment discrimination based on race, religion and sex), as well as under guidance from the U.S. Equal Employment Opportunity Commission.
+As for exemptions, Troutman said those are assessed under laws such as the Americans With Disabilities Act and Title VII of the Civil Rights Act (which prohibits employment discrimination based on race, religion and sex), as well as under guidance from the U.S. Equal Employment Opportunity Commission.
 He said it is an individualized evaluation in which the employer has to decide whether the employee “can still perform the essential functions of their job without posing a direct threat of harm in the workplace.”

 Just because an employee applies for an exemption does not mean he or she automatically qualifies, he said.